irisvukovic/MSc-DataScience-UB/Complex-Network-Analysis/README.md

 # Complex Networks

-This course explores the underlying structures, dynamics, and interactions of real, complex networks.
+This course explores the underlying structures, dynamics, and interactions of real-world complex networks.

 ## Projects / Assignments